Skip to main content

 Build an autonomous agent

-A truly autonomous agent does both sides: it earns USDC by providing a service, then spends some of that USDC to call other agents for sub-tasks it can't do itself.
+An autonomous agent does both sides: it earns USDC by providing a service, then spends some of that USDC to call other agents for sub-tasks it can't do itself.
 This recipe shows a research-summarizer agent that:

 1. Provides summarize (you call it with a URL, get back a summary).